 I mean just as I say.
 I am not now going to discuss the question whether all education ought not to be theological.
 But I say education for the ministry should be exclusively so.
-But you will ask, Should not a minister understand science?
-I would answer, Yes, the more the better.
+But you will ask: Should not a minister understand science?
+I would answer: Yes; the more the better.
 I would that ministers might understand all science.
 But it should all be in connection with theology.
 Studying science is studying the works of God.
 And studying theology is studying God.

 Let a scholar be asked, for instance, this question: "Is there a God?"
-To answer it, let him ransack the universe, let him go out into every department of science, to find the proofs of design, and in this way to learn the existence of God.
-Let him next inquire how many gods there are, and let him again ransack creation to see whether there is such a unity of design as evinces that there is one God.
-In like manner, let him inquire concerning the attributes of God, and his character.
+To answer it, let him ransack the universe, let him go out into every department of science to find the proofs of design, and in this way to learn the existence of God.
+Let him ransack creation to see whether there is such a unity of design as evinces that there is one God.
+In like manner, let him inquire concerning the attributes of God, and His character.
 He will learn science here, but will learn it as a part of theology.
-Let him search every field of knowledge, to bring forward his proofs.
+Let him search every field of knowledge to bring forward his proofs.
 What was the design of this plan?
 What was the end of that arrangement?
 See whether everything you find in the universe is not calculated to produce happiness, unless perverted.

-Would the student's heart get hard and cold in study, as cold and hard as the college walls, if science was pursued in this way?
-Every lesson brings him right up before God, and is in fact communion with God, and warms his heart, and makes him more pious, more solemn, more holy.
-The very distinction between classical and theological study is a curse to the church, and a curse to the world.
-The student spends four years in college at classical studies, and no God in them, and then three years in the seminary, at theological studies; and what then?
-Poor young man.
+Would the student's heart get hard and cold in study, as cold and hard as college walls, if science were pursued in this way?
+Every lesson brings him right up before God, and is, in fact, communion with God, which warms his heart, and makes him more pious, more solemn, more holy.
+The very distinction between classical and theological study is a curse to the Church, and a curse to the world.
+The student spends four years in college at classical studies, with no God in them; and then three years in the seminary, at theological studies; and what then?
+Poor young man!
 Set him to work, and you will find that he is not educated for the ministry at all.

-The church groans under his preaching, because he does not preach with unction, nor with power.
+The Church groans under his preaching, because he does not preach with unction, or with power.
 He has been spoiled in training.